First Busey (BUSE)

 5. Sales Growth

 From lending activities to service fees, most banks build their revenue model around two income sources.
 Interest rate spreads between loans and deposits create the first stream, with the second coming from charges on everything from basic bank accounts to complex investment banking transactions.
-Thankfully, First Busey’s 10.1% annualized revenue growth over the last five years was impressive.
+Luckily, First Busey’s revenue grew at a solid 12.8% compounded annual growth rate over the last five years.
 Its growth beat the average banking company and shows its offerings resonate with customers.

-This quarter, First Busey’s year-on-year revenue growth of 66.8% was magnificent, and its $196.3 million of revenue was in line with Wall Street’s estimates.
+This quarter, First Busey reported magnificent year-on-year revenue growth of 71.2%, and its $200.2 million of revenue beat Wall Street’s estimates by 1.5%.

 6. Efficiency Ratio

-In Q3, First Busey’s efficiency ratio was 58.5%, falling short of analysts’ expectations by 230.3 basis points (100 basis points = 1 percentage point).
-This result was 1.7 percentage points better than the same quarter last year.
+In Q4, First Busey’s efficiency ratio was 57.4%, falling short of analysts’ expectations by 77.3 basis points (100 basis points = 1 percentage point).

-For the next 12 months, Wall Street expects First Busey to rein in some of its expenses as it anticipates an efficiency ratio of 55.6%.
+For the next 12 months, Wall Street expects First Busey to maintain its trailing one-year ratio with a projection of 56.2%.

 7. Earnings Per Share